HQSquantumsimulations/qoqo_examples/documentation/src/circuits/noise.md

 ### PragmaOverrotation

 This operation applies a statistical overrotation to the next rotation gate in the circuit, which matches the name given in the `gate` parameter of `PragmaOverrotation` and the involved qubits provided in `qubits`.
 The applied overrotation corresponds to adding a random number to the rotation angle.
-The random number is drawn from a normal distribution with mean `0` and standard deviation given by the input parameter `variance` that is multiplied by the `amplitude` parameter.
+The random number is drawn from a normal distribution with mean `0` and standard deviation given by the input parameter `variance`, which is multiplied by the `amplitude` parameter.

 ### PragmaBoostNoise